Are Ensembles Getting Better all the Time?: Background, notations, and examples

 A fundamental example to keep in mind is the situation where the predictions come from slight variations from the same model.
 In Breiman's \citeyearpar{breiman1996bagging} \emph{bagging}, each $\yhat_k$ comes from using the same algorithm on a different bootstraped version of the original data.
 This is also the cornerstone of random forests, for which each $\yhat_k$ is the output of a single (random) decision tree \citep{breiman2001random}.
 Each tree has a different structure coming from the randomness of the tree construction procedure, leading to distinct, random $\yhat_k$s.
 Another important example, pioneered by \citet{hansen1990neural} and popularised by \citet{lakshminarayanan2017simple}, uses as $\yhat_k$s the outputs of neural networks trained with different weights initialisations.
 Another popular way of creating ensembles of deep nets is via \emph{dropout} \citep{srivastava2014dropout,baldi2014dropout}: each $\yhat_k$ is obtained by sampling a different dropout mask and applying it to the same backbone network. \citet{gal2016dropout} call such a technique Monte Carlo dropout.

 In all the examples presented in the previous paragraph, the $\hat{y}_1,\ldots,\hat{y}_K$ are i.i.d. random variables.
 Assumptions of this sort will be required for our proofs.
 Indeed, with the exception of Lemma~\ref{lem:triangle}, we will always require our predictions to be random variables with some (weak) dependence structure.
+We refer to Section~\ref{sec:exchangeable} for a simple example of what can go wrong when there is too much dependency between the individual models.

-We want to emphasise that our framework also encompasses situations where we are given a few predictions that are fully deterministic, for instance, the forecasts of several different physical models.
+We want to emphasise that our framework also encompasses situations where we are given a few fully deterministic predictions (for instance, the forecasts of several different physical models).
 One way to see them as random predictions and to make them amenable to our theory is to assume that the ordering of the $\hat{y}_1,\ldots,\hat{y}_K$ does not matter, or equivalently that we have no knowledge of how these models fare against each other.
 This can be formalised by assuming that we do not observe $\hat{y}_1,\ldots,\hat{y}_K$ but $\hat{y}_{\sigma(1)},\ldots,\hat{y}_{\sigma(K)}$, where $\sigma$ is a uniformly sampled permutation of $\{1,\ldots,K\}$.
 Because $\sigma$ is random, $\hat{y}_{\sigma(1)},\ldots,\hat{y}_{\sigma(K)}$ is also random.
 While not i.i.d. in general, this \emph{randomly reordered ensemble} satisfies another weaker condition called \emph{exchangeability}.
 A sequence of random variables is exchangeable when any of its reorderings has the same distribution, we will give a formal definition in Eq.~\eqref{eq:echnangeability}.